-Universalist Association officially support marriage equality, as do several Jewish denominations-the Reform, Conservative, Reconstructionist, and Humanistic Movements.
-Some faiths allow individual congregations to decide whether to bless marriages between same-sex couples.
+Many faith groups, such as the Catholic and Mormon churches, oppose equal marriage as part of their official doctrine.
+See, e.g., The Congregation for the Doctrine of the Faith, Considerations Regarding Proposals to Give Legal Recognition to Unions between Homosexual Persons (2003); First Presidency and Council of the Twelve Apostles of the Church of Jesus Christ of Latter-Day Saints, The Family: A Proclamation to the World (1995).
+But other faiths openly welcome same-sex couples into marriage, including many of the undersigned amici.
+The United Church of Christ and the Unitarian Universalist Association officially support marriage equality, as do the largest Jewish denominations in the United States-Conservative, Reconstructionist, and Reform Judaism.
+In other faiths that do not, at this time, officially support marriage equality, individual congregations have been allowed to decide for themselves whether to bless marriages between same-sex couples.
 Last year, for example, the Episcopalian National Cathedral in Washington, D.C. endorsed such marriages.
 Laurie Goodstein, Washington National Cathedral Announced It Will Hold Same-Sex Weddings, N.Y.
 Times, Jan.
 9, 2013, at A-12 (noting that Episcopalian National Convention authorized official liturgy for blessing same-sex unions).

-Further, even in faiths where there is no official recognition of marriage between same-sex couples, many members maintain their faith while still supporting equal marriage.
-A recent poll found that 63 percent of religious non-Christians, 56 percent of white Catholics, 53 percent of Hispanic Catholics, and 52 that tarm is used in the contact that term is used in the context of Equal Protection scrutiny.
+&lt;sup>4 The fact that some religious groups welcome marriage between same-sex couples does not demonstrate that gay and lesbian individuals have "political power" as that term is used in the context of Equal Protection scrutiny.
 See Kerrigan v.
 Comm'r of Pub.
 Health, 957 A.2d 407, 439-54 (Conn.
 2008), for full treatment of this issue.
 In any case, many religious groups historically have been-and apparently continue to be-strong opponents of equal marriage rights for same-sex couples.